 - Civic spaces must be accessible to the public at all times (twenty four (24) hours per day, seven (7) days per week, three hundred and sixty-five (365) days per year). - ii.
-The Planning Board may limit the hours of public access when necessary for public health and safety purposes and maintenance of the space by the property owner as a condition of Site Development Plan Approval. - Circulation
+The Planning Board may limit the hours of public access when necessary for public health and safety purposes and maintenance of the space by the property owner as a condition of Site Plan Approval. - e.
+Circulation f.
+Landscape

-- i.
-Entrances must be physically and visually accessible from surrounding sites, designed to make visitors feel welcome and comfortable entering the space, and oriented to preserve view corridors and enhance visual connections to surrounding properties or activities. - ii.
+- Entrances must be physically and visually accessible from surrounding sites, designed to make visitors feel welcome and comfortable entering the space, and oriented to preserve view corridors and enhance visual connections to surrounding properties or activities. - ii.
 Entrances adjacent to children's activity areas must be gated.